jarredstumberg/-free-genai-bootcamp-2025/genai-architecting/Readme.md

 Copyrighted materials handling is a concern so we plan on storing both free, open-source, and premium materials in our database for RAG access.

 ## Technical Considerations

 We're considering IBM Granite LLM because it's a truly open-source model with training data that is traceable so we can avoid copyright issues and champion transparency.

 https://huggingface.co/ibm-granite

+## Model Selection and Development

+Self Hosted
+Open Source (IBM Granite is open source AND open weight) text-to-text primary, speech-to-text.
+No GenAI for images or video.
+Targeting a single foundational model with good performance given hardware and budget constraints Model performance would need to be at an accepable performance of tokens/sec serving multiple clients (students) simultaneously.